jasonbyrne/dry-types/README.md

 ### Hash Utilities

-- `createObjectHash(data: unknown): Promise<string>` - Creates a SHA-256 hash from a JSON object (normalizes the object by sorting properties)
+- `generateObjectHash(data: unknown): Promise<string>` - Creates a SHA-256 hash from a JSON object (normalizes the object by sorting properties)
-- `quickHash(data: unknown): number` - Creates a deterministic hash from any JSON-serializable data (synchronous, not cryptographically secure)
+- `generateQuickHash(data: unknown): number` - Creates a deterministic hash from any JSON-serializable data (synchronous, not cryptographically secure)

 ### Enum Utilities